 Fanghao Yang, Xianming Dai, Yoav Peles, Ping Cheng, Jamil Khan, Chen Li, “Flow boiling phenomena in a single annular flow regime in microchannels (I): Characterization of flow boiling heat transfer”, International Journal of Heat and Mass Transfer, 68 (2014) 703-715.

 Guided by the Wenzel’s law, the apparent contact angle can be dramatically reduced via increasing the roughness of a hydrophilic surface.
 As a result, engineered surfaces with microscale, nanoscale, and hierarchical structures were developed to enhance boiling and evaporation.
-However, it is challenging to distinguish the effect of augmented surface roughness and the effect of intrinsic wettability on heat transfer.
+We studied the influence of surface structure and interfacial wettability on phase change heat transfer.

 Xianming Dai, Mehdi Famouri, Aziz I Abdulagatov, Ronggui Yang, Yung-Cheng Lee, Steven M George, Chen Li, “Capillary evaporation on micromembrane-enhanced microchannel wicks with atomic layer deposited silica”, Applied Physics Letters, 103(15) (2013) 151602.